cicorias/Castle-Winbuntu/README.md

 * [Jeff Geerling's guide to using Ansible on WSL](https://www.jeffgeerling.com/blog/2017/using-ansible-through-windows-10s-subsystem-linux)
 * [More fonts...](http://input.fontbureau.com/)
 * Although unfortunately this hasn't worked for me yet, (see 'build version' discussion above...)
 I'm quite happy to endorse the approach offered by "ropnop" here: https://blog.ropnop.com/configuring-a-pretty-and-usable-terminal-emulator-for-wsl/.
 This approach features the installation of an X-server to facilitate the use of the Terminator app.
+* I'm currently trying out the xfce terminal app as suggested here: https://askubuntu.com/questions/827952/a-better-terminal-experience-for-windows-subsystem-for-linuxwsl - which, despite a bit of initial "noise", and some pretty annoying VcXsrv crashes, does seem to be more like what I want...I'll offer more insights as I experiment with this.

 I'll be continuing to frequently add/remove/edit items contained within this project (perhaps until I author a proper blog post elsewhere, and make what's here a bit more conventional, i.e. much lighter on editorial, heavier emphasis on clear/concise list of installation/configuration steps ;)